FrancisTRAlt/ASL-Pacer/README.md

 # ASL-Pacer

 A Machine Learning game that captures ASL.
-It uses the Hand-pose Model in ml5.js to perform Pose Estimation to determine the the letter in the Alphabet.
+It uses the Hand-pose Model in ml5.js to perform Pose Estimation to determine the letter in the Alphabet.

 <br>